5 Ways to Check Your New Hampshire EBT Balance

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you check your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+It's a convenient way to check EBT balance in New Hampshire directly from your phone.
 To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items, making for an easier EBT balance check in New Hampshire.

 Download Benny to take control of your spending and get more out of your EBT benefits.